 All use of kamp grounds is prohibited.
-The only area available to students is the K-Kauai campus with the exception of running or walking along the lake trail through K-1.
+The only area available to students is when we use the property for staff-run Institute group events or when running or walking along the lake trail through K-1, K-Kountry, and Kauai.
 Please respect and enforce this policy as liability has become increasingly difficult.
-Please also request permission to use facilities, equipment, and have events (such as bonfires, dances, etc.).